mscarpiniti/CS-scalogram/README.md

 # CS-scalogram
-Repository for the implementation of classfication of construction site equipment by using CNNs fed by scalograms.
+Repository for the implementation of classification of construction site equipment by using CNNs fed by scalograms.

 The proposed model is based on a TensorFlow implementation of a customized version of AlexNet.
 The work has been proposed in [1].